ThinkDataEd/student/docs/unit3/lab3b.md

     – **Were you surprised by the answer?
 Why?**

     – **Can you suggest a possible confounding factor that might be affecting the result?**

 ###**Let's compare**
 * Create three subsets of the data:

-    – One that includes *only* 13 year olds ...
+    – One that includes *only* 13-year-olds ...

-    – One that includes *only* 15 year olds ...
+    – One that includes *only* 15-year-olds ...

-    – and one that includes *only* 17 year olds.
+    – and one that includes *only* 17-year-olds.

 * Make a plot that compares the lung capacity of smokers and non-smokers for each subset.

 * **How does the relationship between smoking and lung capacity change as we increase the age from 13 to 15 to 17?**

 ###**Sum it up!**
 * **Does smoking affect lung capacity?
 If so, how?**